-Check out our adoptable (and adorable) pets!
+Check out our adoptable (and adorable) pets

 The links below showcase just a few of the dogs, cats, and other pets at the shelter who are waiting for new homes.
-There are plenty more waiting at the shelter who are just as adorable and also in need of responsible guardians.
+There are plenty more waiting at the shelter who are just as adorable and also in need of loving guardians.